scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/power-tuned-lambda-functions/index.md

 ---
 authors: [scottenriquez]
 title: Writing Optimized Functions Using AWS Lambda Power Tuning
-date: "2023-11-03"
+date: '2023-11-03'
-description: "A CI/CD pipeline that ensures Lambda functions are optimized for cost."
+description: 'A CI/CD pipeline that ensures Lambda functions are optimized for cost.'
-tags: ["Cloud", "Programming"]
+tags: ['Cloud', 'Programming']
 ---

 ## Solution Overview

 As I [wrote about previously](https://scottie.is/writing/cost-conscious-terraform/), AWS users are shifting left on costs using DevOps and automation.
 While tools like [Infracost](https://www.infracost.io/) are powerful for estimating costs for Lambda and other services, they alone do not provide optimization or tuning feedback during the development lifecycle.
 This is where a tool like AWS Lambda Power Tuning assists:

 > AWS Lambda Power Tuning is an open-source tool that can help you visualize and fine-tune the memory and power configuration of Lambda functions.
 It runs in your own AWS account, powered by AWS Step Functions, and it supports three optimization strategies: cost, speed, and balanced.